klauspost/password/README.md

 This library will help you import a password dictionary and will allow you to validate new/changed passwords against the dictionary.

 You are able to use your own database and password dictionary.
 Currently the package supports importing dictionaries similar to [CrackStation's Password Cracking Dictionary](https://crackstation.net/buy-crackstation-wordlist-password-cracking-dictionary.htm), and has "drivers" for [MongoDB](https://godoc.org/github.com/klauspost/password/drivers/mgopw), [BoltDB](https://godoc.org/github.com/klauspost/password/drivers/boltpw), [MySQL](https://godoc.org/github.com/klauspost/password/drivers/sqlpw) and [PostgreSQL](https://godoc.org/github.com/klauspost/password/drivers/sqlpw).
+For a feasible in-memory database see the  [Bloom filter driver](https://godoc.org/github.com/klauspost/password/drivers/bloompw)

 # installation